mabnhdev/sonic-nas-manifest/README.md

 Building one repository
 -----------------------
-Refer to the corresponding README.md file associated with the repo for the specific build commands (and package dependencies).
+See the corresponding README.md file associated with the repo for the specific build commands, along with package dependencies.

 Building all repositories
 ---------------------------
-Issue the "sonic_build_all" command from the root directory to build all repos and create packages in the same root directory.
+Issue the `sonic_build_all` command from the root directory to build all repos and create packages in the same root directory.
 ```
 sonic_build_all
 ```

 Installation
 ------------
-Once all of the repos have been built you can then install the created ONIE Debian x86_64 image.
+Once all of the repos have been built, you can install the created ONIE Debian x86_64 image.
 You can then install all of the build packages, along with the other Debian files you downloaded earlier in the root directory.

-See the [SONiC NAS documentation](https://github.com/Azure/sonic-nas-manifest/wiki/Install-SONiC-Host-Adapter-on-Dell-S6000-Platform) for more installation information.
+See [SONiC NAS documentation](https://github.com/Azure/sonic-nas-manifest/wiki/Install-SONiC-Host-Adapter-on-Dell-S6000-Platform) for complete installation information.